| ||Source Code Browsing Interface|

 run the Alt-x configure-epsilon command and select the option to

 install source code browser support.
-This retrieves a DLL file from
+This retrieves the appropriate

 You can use the browser database only for source code browsing, or you